-3.7.3.1.
+- 3.7.3.1.
 The RP is a living document and must be kept up to date by the District, in coordination with the MSC and RMO, to reflect the proper scale and scope of the anticipated reviews.
 The PDT will update the RP to reflect minor changes and provide it to the RMO and MSC for information without the need for re-approval.
 Minor changes will be documented in the RP record of revisions.
-RMO re-endorsement and MSC re-approval of updated RPs will be required after 3 years or if there are significant changes, such as in the level of review (i.e., if IEPR or SAR is added or deleted).
+RMO re-endorsement and MSC re-approval of RPs is required after 3 years.
+In addition, RMO re-endorsement and MSC re-approval of RPs is required when there are significant changes, such as in the level of review (i.e., if IEPR or SAR is added or deleted).
 Other situations requiring RMO re-endorsement and MSC re-approval should be very limited but could include significant changes in study/project scope (e.g., adding or subtracting a purpose).
 For re-approval, the District will follow the same process for initially approving the RP.
-To maintain RPs:
+To maintain RPs: - 3.7.3.2.

-3.7.3.1.1.
 The District must ensure that the next phase of work (i.e., planning phase into the implementation phase) is covered by a RP that outlines the upcoming reviews and milestones.
-This may be an update to an existing RP or a newly issued RP.
+This may be an update to an existing RP or a newly issued RP. - 3.7.3.3.

-3.7.3.1.2.
 A RP update is required when the PDT, RMO, and vertical team jointly recommend whether a study that requires IEPR (total project cost greater than \$200 million) and has an approved exclusion should undertake IEPR.
-The update will document the reassessment of the specific conditions and circumstances that supported the exclusion and the changed condition now requiring IEPR be conducted.
+The update will document the reassessment of the specific conditions and circumstances that supported the exclusion and the changed condition now requiring IEPR be conducted. - 3.7.3.4.

-3.7.3.1.3.
 The District, MSC, and RMO should examine older RPs annually to confirm the content is up to date.
 The District should update the RPs, if needed.

-3.8.
+- 3.8.
 Documentation and Records.
 Documentation and records must be maintained and filed by the PDT following the MSC/District QMS processes and USACE guidance.
-RP documentation must include the RP, the District memorandum requesting approval, including the RMO endorsement, and the MSC Approval Memorandum.
+RP documentation must include the RP, the District memorandum requesting approval, including the RMO endorsement, and the MSC Approval Memorandum or MSC-signed RP front page, as applicable. - 3.8.1.

-3.8.1.
 For decision documents, each District will maintain an internet (i.e., publicly accessible) website with electronic versions of the RP documentation.
 Due to Privacy Act concerns, the internet-posted RP must use titles in lieu of names.
 All names and contact information (e.g., phone numbers, email addresses) of USACE individuals must be redacted before posting.
-Internet-posted references to the RPs by the respective Planning Center of Expertise (PCX), the respective MSC, and HQUSACE Civil Works Planning Community of Practice (CECW-CP) will link to the District's website.
+Internet-posted references to the RPs by the respective Planning Center of Expertise (PCX), the respective MSC, and HQUSACE Civil Works Planning Community of Practice (CECW-CP) will link to the District's website. - 3.8.2.

-3.8.2.
 For decision documents, each District will establish a mechanism on their internet website for allowing the public to comment on the adequacy of the RPs.
 This is not a formal comment period, and there is no set timeframe for the opportunity for public comment.
 If comments are received, the PDT should consider the comments and decide if RP revisions are necessary, following the update procedures specified in Paragraph 3.7.3.